asefatesfay/datascience/README.md

  ## Feature
  - A column in the dataframe sometimes called variable, predictor
  ## Outcome
- - It predicts the outcome of an analysis
+ - It predicts the outcome of an analysis sometimes it's called dependent variable
  ## Record
  - A in row in the dataframe